-After the brief ban of rare earths exports to Japan in 2010 due to a trawler problem; after the imposition of transit duties at the end of 2016 on Mongolian mineral exports to China in response to a Dalai Lama visit to Ulan-Bator; after Chinese opposition in 2017 against Korean companies in the so called “war of batteries” in retaliation to the installation of a US missile base in South Korea, this week Australian coal was banned from import at the Chinese port of Dalian.
+After the brief ban on the export of rare earths to Japan in 2010 due to a trawler problem; after the imposition of transit duties at the end of 2016 on Mongolian mineral exports to China in response to a Dalai Lama visit to Ulan-Bator; after Chinese opposition in 2017 by Korean companies in the battery war over the installation of a US missile base in South Korea, this week Australian coal was banned from import at the Chinese port of Dalian.
 Why?

-About 40% of coal imported into China is Indonesian, while Australia is the second largest at 30%, followed by Mongolia (13%) and Russia (10%).
-These imports are thermal coal (42 %), steel coal (23 %) and lignite (36 %).
-Dalian, a port on the Liaodong Peninsula, receives 5% of China’s coal imports.
+About forty percent of the coal imported into China is Indonesian, while Australia is the second largest at thirty percent, followed by Mongolia (thirteen percent) and Russia (ten percent).
+These imports are composed of thermal coal (42 points), steel coal (23 per cent) and lignite (36 per cent).
+Dalian, a port city on the Liaodong Peninsula, receives five percent of China’s coal imports.

 Australia, on the other hand, exports a quarter of its coal to China.
-But arrivals in Dalian are about 2.5% of total Australian coal exports.
+But arrivals in Dalian represent only two and a half percent of total Australian coal exports.

-However, this week Dalian authorities decreed that coal imports would not exceed 85% of the terminal’s capacity, but above all they launched a total embargo on Australian anthracite, whereas it monopolized three-quarters of the terminal in 2018.
+However, this week the Dalian authorities decreed that coal imports would not exceed eighty-five percent of the terminal’s capacity, but above all they launched a total embargo on Australian anthracite, whereas it monopolized three-quarters of the terminal in 2018.

 In other words, China has closed the Dalian gateway to Canberra coal.
-But as far as figures are concerned it is still a small event for planet coal.
+But it is still a small event on the coal planet.

 Why this boycott?

-On the Chinese side, by reducing dependence on Australian coal the boycott is justified by the search for an environmental improvement.
-Nevertheless, the boycott will probably benefit to other exporting countries exploiting the vacuum created in Dalian, Indonesia in particular.
-It will also benefit other Chinese ports that still accept Canberra’s coal.
+On the Chinese side, the boycott is justified by the search for an improvement of the environment by reducing dependence on Australian coal.
+Nevertheless, the boycott will benefit other exporting countries exploiting the vacuum created in Dalian, Indonesia in particular.
+It will also benefit other Chinese ports that still accept Canberra’s goods.
 Nor should we forget the impact on Chinese mining companies based in Australia.
-Yancoal Australia, a 65 % subsidiary of the Chinese miner Yanzhou since 2004, exports 25% of its coal production from New South Wales to China; the rest goes to Korea, Japan, India and Taiwan.
-Let’s bet Yancoal will be able to positively navigate this minefield.
+Yancoal Australia, a sixty-five percent subsidiary of the Chinese miner Yanzhou since 2004, exports twenty-five percent of its production from New South Wales to China, the rest to Korea, Japan, India and Taiwan.
+Chances are she’ll be able to navigate the minefield positively.

-Nevertheless, if the Chinese blockade has nothing to do with Huawei, it should be extended to other coal imports as well as coal domestic production.
-Thus, Beijing would leave the half-measure in front of climate challenges.
+However, if the Chinese blockade has nothing to do with Huawei, it should extend to other coal imports as well as domestic production.
+Thus, Beijing would leave the half-measure in the face of the climate challenge.